 The Antarctic Peninsula, the northernmost and mildest part of Antarctica, is also a hotspot of climate change, with average temperatures there having increased by more than two degrees Celsius.
-The British Antarctic Survey (BAS) reported in 2006, Journal of Climatology, that the westerly winds circling the pole have strengthened over the past 50 years and are the likely mechanism for the warming of the Peninsula.
+According to the British Antarctic Survey (BAS) reported in 2006, (Marshall et al. 2006), the westerly winds circling the pole have strengthened over the past 50 years and are the likely mechanism for the warming of the Peninsula.
 The stronger the westerlies, the more likely they are to cross the chain of mountains up to 2,800 m high that runs from north to south along the peninsula.
-As air masses move up the mountains, they lose moisture and tip into the lee side as dry, warm winds-like the föhn wind in the Alps and the Chinook in the Rockies (Schiermeier 2006).
+As air masses move up the mountains, they lose moisture and tip into the lee side as dry, warm winds-like the föhn wind in the Alps and the Chinook in the Rockies.